Calculus 3

 Attendance

-It is imperative that students attend all classes.
+It is important that students attend classes.
 Students are responsible for all material covered in class, even if attendance is not checked or assignments collected.

 Exams